ThatDeveloperDad/TDMF_admin/docs/ComponentDetails/AdministrationApi.md

 Analyzes the Request and forwards it to the appropriate Manager operation.

 ### Implementation:
- * ASP .Net Core WebAPI.
-(Likely using MinimalAPI)
+**Technology** ASP .Net Core WebAPI.
+(Likely using MinimalAPI) **Hosting** Azure App Service(???)
- * Configures an IAccountManager instance as the target for the API Call Routing.
+**Exposure** Non-public to start.
+MAY need to expose publicly, depending on what kind of UI Application I decide to roll.

+ #### Direct Dependencies
+ * Logging
+ * OAuth for Authentication/Authorization
+ * Configuration (use environment vars, rather than AppConfig.json strategy)
+ * IAccountManager
    * Passes configuration data to the Manager on Dependency Resolution.
      * Manager is responsible for instantiating its own Dependencies, based on the provided Configuration.
    * Manager will expose a DI Constructor that is to be used only when the Operational Context of the API is NOT Production-Operation.
      * i.e.:  Test Scenarios.